hackbg/fadroma/crates/fadroma-composability/README.md

 ### Step 3.
 Implement your methods.

 Implement the methods defined in the intermediate trait like this.
-Congratulations, they can now use the Fadroma Composable `core`, and the struct can be used as a building block for a reusable contract layer.
-Let's see how to do that next.
+Congratulations, now this enum is **API-aware**.
+This means that its variant constructors can now use the Fadroma Composable `core`, and the enum itself can be used as the most basic building block of a reusable contract layer - the representation of a single API message.

 </td></tr><tr><td>